RheaaSharma/Sort-It/README.md

 # Sort-It
 Get the Sort it Bot!
 The Sort it bot categories your apps, by providing folder suggestions, for you and suggests apps that should be deleted based on past usage.

-This was my submsion for the Sunhack 2021 Hackathon.
+This was my submssion for the Sunhack 2021 Hackathon.
 The end prouct was created with the help of three other teamates.

 # Inspiration
 Apart from our college dorm, the send most disorganized this in a college student's life is the application on their phone or their laptop.
 Therefore, we built sort it!